tabarra/txAdmin/docs/dev_notes.md

 ## Optional
 - [ ] bot: fix http agent options for localAddress
 - [ ] bot: add rate limit events to diagnostics page
-- [ ] change dashboard median player message
-    - top 1000: "your server seems to be in top 1000, join and type /server to track your progress"
-    - top 500: "you might be in top 500, join discord and see if you are eligible for the role"
 - [ ] update readme with new features and contributing warning
 - [ ] stats:
     - [ ] ????